 - Changing the headline and/or featured image

-- Adding a customized blurb to the header or footer of the page
+- Adding a custom blurb to the header or footer of the page

 - Embedding product or product collections with our Product Listings feature